lcswnn/Streaming-Projection-Model/README.md

 music.json - kaggle data was converted to json file to load

 musicFixed.json - I ran a script to delete all missing data, i.e. any data that was left blank or had '' in its place.
+This file was the result.

 Popular_Spotify_Songs.csv - This was the csv from Kaggle that was turned into music.json